-Conditionally admitted students will take no more than nine graduate level credits their first semester and must earn a minimum cumulative GPA of 3.0 in the first completed nine hours of graduate coursework in the M.Pr.S degree program.
-Conditionally admitted students must resolve outstanding admission obligations before registering for a subsequent semesters.
+Conditionally admitted students will take no more than nine graduate-level credits their first semester and must earn a minimum cumulative GPA of 3.0 in the first completed nine hours of graduate coursework in the M.Pr.S degree program.
+Conditionally admitted students must resolve outstanding admission obligations before registering for subsequent semesters.

-- The applicant will submit a Letter or Intent (see below) for evaluation.
+- The applicant will submit a Letter of Intent (see below) for evaluation.
 The Letter of Intent must demonstrate the applicant's suitable for graduate level study in the MPrS program.

 Step 1: Apply Online